Insality/druid/api/druid_instance_api.md

 instance.create_druid_instance(context, [style])
 ```

-Druid class constructor which used to create a Druid's components
+Druid class constructor which used to create Druid components

 - **Parameters:**
 	- `context` *(table)*: Druid context.
 Usually it is self of gui script